 Route Itinerary

-The first day of this adventure is about arriving at the starting base for the Salkantay Trail.
-The departure takes place in Cusco and the first destination is the village of Mollepata, where the trekkers are greeted and breakfast is provided to warm up and give energy for the hike to the starting point of the trail.
+The departure takes place in Cusco, our first destination is the village of Mollepata, where the trekkers are greeted with a delicious breakfast provided to warm up and give energy for the hike to the starting point of the trail.

 Leaving Mollepata, the hikers head towards Soraypampa, where the camp where the overnight stay will be located.
 This point on the trail is 3,850 meters above sea level and is a warm-up for the next few days, as the altitude is moderate and the hike is light.

 The second day of the trek is considered more difficult because the highest point of the route is reached.
 It is on this day that the Nevado Salkantay becomes more visible and is present on the walk, which will reach 4,650 meters above sea level.
-Camp and overnight will take place in Chaullay.
+We’ll camp and overnight in Chaullay, a lovely little village full of lush and green.

-Day 5 – Aguas Caliente, Machu Picchu and return to Cusco
+Day 5/ Aguas Calientes, Machu Picchu and return to Cusco

 Finally, the big day has arrived!
 After a great rest, you will be taken to Machu Picchu, leaving from Aguas Calientes, accompanied by a guide who will carry out a visit full of precious information about this Wonder of the World.
-The view of Machu Picchu is just unique.
+You’ll see that Machu Picchu’s view is just unique.

 Attractions along the way